twitter/rezolus/docs/METRICS.md

   exceptions
 * `interrupt/network` - interrupts for servicing network devices (NIC queues)
 * `interrupt/nmi` - Non-Maskable Interrupts
+* `interrupt/node0/network` - interrupts for servicing network devices which
+  were handled on NUMA node 0
+* `interrupt/node0/nvme` - interrupts for servicing NVMe devices which
+  were handled on NUMA node 0
+* `interrupt/node0/total` - total interrupts which were handled on NUMA node 0
+* `interrupt/node1/network` - interrupts for servicing network devices which
+  were handled on NUMA node 1
+* `interrupt/node1/nvme` - interrupts for servicing NVMe devices which
+  were handled on NUMA node 1
+* `interrupt/node1/total` - total interrupts which were handled on NUMA node 1
 * `interrupt/nvme` - interrupts for servicing NVMe queues
 * `interrupt/performance_monitoring` - interrupts generated when a performance
   counter overflows or PEBS interrupt threshold is reached